solarsailer/matthieuoger.com/content/posts/2020-04-27-systemic-actions-automation.md

 In computing (and life in general), there are a few principles that I consider extremely important:

 - **Repeatability**: repeat a task in a predictable manner and efficiently without dreading it;
-- **Robustness**: ensure you are doing the right steps and actions all the time, consistently;
+- **Robustness**: ensure you are doing the right steps and actions all the time, consistently.
+Backup.
+Use version control and history systematically;
 - **Shareability**: share information painlessly with other people, and more importantly, your future-self;[^4]
 - **Mastery**: learn your tools, the shortcuts, and the customization points.
 Dive in the menus, try everything.
 This is physical automation: you train your body to repeat stuffs quickly without thinking about it.[^5] You save time, you reduce mistakes, you get better;
 - **Documentability**: enrich your knowledge base constantly - that is vitally important.
 Document what you do and why.[^6] Take notes, create a task in your todo apps to not forget something important.
 Offload your mind and find any information in no time.[^7]